grungy/staticbs/README.md

 ### What is static-bs not good at doing?

-- Evaluating a large amount points or a lot of line segments quickly
+- Evaluating a large number of points or a lot of line segments quickly

 ### How do you use this fangled thing?